 The Company treats transactions with non-controlling interests as transactions with equity owners of the Company.
 Acquisitions of non-controlling interests are accounted for as transactions with equity holders in their capacity as equity holders.
-Gains or losses on disposals of non-controlling interests are also recorded in equity.
-Changes in the Company's ownership interest in a subsidiary that do not result in a loss of control are accounted for as equity transactions.
+Transactions with non-controlling interests that do not result in loss of control are accounted for as equity transactions - that is, as transactions with the owners in their capacity as owners.
+The difference between fair value of any consideration paid and the relevant share acquired of the carrying value of net assets of the subsidiary is recorded in equity.
+Gains or losses on disposals to non-controlling interests are also recorded in equity.